PrajwalUppoor/DirectoryWatcher/README.md

 ```
 docker compose -f "docker-compose.yml" up -d --build
 ```
-run the below command to verify that postgresql is running at port number 5432
+Run the below command to verify that postgresql is running at port number 5432
 ```
 docker ps
 ```
-if you are running something at 5432 just change the port number in the docker-compose.yml or kill that process which is listening to 5432 port
+If you are running something at 5432 just change the port number in the docker-compose.yml or kill that process which is listening to 5432 port
-Once your postgres Sql is running succesfully run the below command
+Once your postgres Sql is running succesfully
+Run the below command
 ```
 go run .\main.go
 ```